 the ways in which such products are made.
 It is indeed fascinating to

 follow the development of such products under the microscope, particularly because the number of the components is rather small: casein micelles, whey proteins, the milk serum salt system, and fat globules.
-Various micro-organisms such as bacteria and moulds are like diligent workers introduce profound changes to the entire milk or its fractions during manufacture.
+Various micro-organisms such as bacteria and moulds are like diligent workers introducing profound changes to the entire milk or its fractions during manufacture.

 Studies of food microstructure help to understand

 some of very important physical properties of foods such as elasticity